erred/uva-rp2/report/report.md

 #### No TURN relays

-In the course of our testing, b oth Zoom and Google Meet do not appear to use TURN relays for their videoconferencing products.
+In the course of our testing, both Zoom and Google Meet do not appear to use TURN relays for their videoconferencing products.
 As such, there is nothing to test.